Skip to main content

 Tax Diversification Strategy

 Balance Traditional and Roth accounts to optimize taxes in retirement.
 Withdraw from Traditional accounts up to the 12% bracket ($44,725 for single filers in 2026), then use Roth for additional income.
 This 'tax-advantaged harvesting' minimizes taxes and preserves more of your nest egg.
-The calculator assumes pre-tax income goals—adjust for taxes based on your account mix.
+The calculator assumes pre-tax income goals, adjust for taxes based on your account mix.

-The Hidden Costs of Retirement: Healthcare and Long-Term Care
+Healthcare and Long-Term Care Costs

 Medicare Coverage Gaps

-Medicare doesn't cover everything—dental, vision, hearing, and prescription drugs require supplemental insurance (Medigap) or Medicare Advantage plans.
+Medicare doesn't cover everything, dental, vision, hearing, and prescription drugs require supplemental insurance (Medigap) or Medicare Advantage plans.
 Out-of-pocket healthcare costs average $5,000-$10,000/year beyond Medicare premiums.
-Factor these into retirement income needs—they're often overlooked but significant expenses.
+Factor these into retirement income needs, they're often overlooked but significant expenses.

 Long-term care (nursing home, assisted living) costs $50,000-$100,000/year and isn't covered by Medicare.
 70% of retirees will need long-term care, with average duration of 3 years.
 Long-term care insurance can help, but premiums are expensive ($2,000-$5,000/year).
 Factor $100,000-$300,000 in long-term care costs into retirement planning, or purchase insurance to mitigate risk.